-If the hermit crab is not in mid molt, gently pick the hermit crab up by lightly holding it just behind the last pair of walking legs.
+If the hermit crab is not in mid molt or still soft from molt, gently pick the hermit crab up by lightly holding it just behind the last pair of walking legs.
 You can also use a large spoon to scoop him up very gently.
 Carefully examine the abdomen for any signs of irritation being very careful he does not attempt to escape and injure/kill himself.
 Examine for any molting symptoms as in transparent eyes, lifting of the old exoskeleton, water sac, etc. Lethargy can be a sign of pre-molt or death.

 Being very careful and gentle moisten/mist or dip the hermit crabs abdomen with dechlorinated water and try to slide the tip of hermit crabs soft abdomen within his moistened shell making sure it does not scrape or injure the hermit crab.
 It may be easier to prepare a dish of dechlorinated water, then place both the shell and crab in the water.
 The buoyancy will make it easier to coax the abdomen into the shell.